-The provision of payment breaks by lenders to businesses provided much needed breathing space on the financial front, as did critical Government supports such as the various wage support/subsidy schemes, rates waivers and credit schemes.
+The provision of payment breaks by lenders to businesses provided much needed breathing space on the financial front, as did critical Government supports such as the various wage support/subsidy schemes, rates waivers, tax warehousing and credit schemes.

-The range of Government supports has now been enhanced with the launch of a longer-term financial support in the form of a new €2bn COVID-19 Credit Guarantee Scheme, provided by the Government through the Department of Business, Enterprise & Innovation (DBEI) and operated by the Strategic Banking Corporation of Ireland (SBCI).
+In September 2020, the range of Government supports was enhanced with the launch of a longer-term financial support in the form of a €2bn COVID-19 Credit Guarantee Scheme, provided by the Government through the Department of Enterprise, Trade and Employment (DETE) and operated by the Strategic Banking Corporation of Ireland (SBCI).
 The scheme is distributed to Small and Medium Sized Enterprises (SMEs), Small Mid-Caps and Primary Producers through approved lenders under the scheme.